tencentyun/intlcloud-documents/yehe_doc/视频服务/云直播/SDK 实践/App 接入/标准直播_intl_en.md

 ## SDK and Source Code Download

 You can use an MLVB license to unlock features in MLVB International and quickly integrate mobile streaming capabilities into your project.
-For details, see [SDK Download](https://intl.cloud.tencent.com/document/product/1071/38150).

 ## Free Demo

 MLVB offers a demo app TCToolkit, whose source code you can download at [Trial Demo](https://intl.cloud.tencent.com/document/product/1071/38147).

-## Learn More

-- For more about the capabilities of the MLVB SDK, see [Mobile Live Video Broadcasting](https://intl.cloud.tencent.com/document/product/1071).
-- For billing details of MLVB, see [Purchase Guide](https://intl.cloud.tencent.com/document/product/1071/38114).